hdelzein/ObjectDetectio_Project/README.md

 which is the ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz.
 We shall use Tensor flow object detetction API to custimize the training of the model.
 The Tensor Object Detection API relies on a config file to custimize the model training.

-## project Setup
+## Project Setup

 For this project I used the Udacity Desktop ennviroment fot training and evaluation.
-The structure of the data is as follow:
+The structure of the data on Udacity Desktop enviroment is as follow:

 ### Data Structure
-The structure of the data used for training, validation and testing is organized as follow:
+The ia structure of the data used for training, validation and testing is organized as follow on the Udacity Desktop enviroment:
 ```
 /home/workspace/data/waymo
     - training_and_validation - contains 97 files to train and validate your models